 Recruiting a top tier executive in the current market is often a case of trying to catch a big fish in a small pond.
-The most capable and sought-after individuals are presented with more opportunities than they can manage, leaving them with insufficient time to navigate gruelling in-depth interview processes.
+The most capable and sought-after individuals are presented with more opportunities than they can manage, leaving them with insufficient time to navigate grueling in-depth interview processes.
 At Page Executive, we have encountered candidates who were offered as many as six interviews in a single week in August-2021, which is traditionally the quietest part of the year.
 This trend is continuing into 2022.

 This level of demand is leaving candidates bombarded with multiple opportunities, even when they are not actively looking for a new role, with little time to even accept the offers presented to them.
 We are also seeing companies clinging onto good people.
-In our experience, once offers have been accepted and contracts signed, the majority are being counter offered and having their heads turned by inflated salaries.
+In our experience, once offers have been accepted and contracts signed, the majority are receiving counteroffers and having their heads turned by inflated salaries.

 There are several ways you can stand out as an employer of choice and make your opportunities more appealing to executives who are in high demand - or even under contract - with your opponents.

 Location is not the prohibiting factor it once was.
-As an example of this, Unilever have said that employees can live anywhere they choose, as long as they can visit the office in person given 24 hours' notice.
-Essentially, this means employees can live almost anywhere in the world with reliable air travel, and even supports individuals who want to live in a semi-remote location.
+As an example of this, Unilever have said they are adopting a permanent hybrid model and that workers will “never return to their desks full-time.”
+Essentially, policies like this allow employees to live almost anywhere in the world, even supporting individuals who want to live in a semi-remote location.

 This is having transformative repercussions for hiring.
-In particular, organisations that expect senior leaders to work in person from the office for more than fifty percent of the working week are losing some of their executives to more flexible contracts - and are often also struggling to replace those people.
+In particular, organizations that expect senior leaders to work in person from the office for more than fifty percent of the working week are losing some of their executives to more flexible contracts and are often also struggling to replace those people.